 Putting the European Youth Work Agenda into action

-We create opportunities and offer support for the Growing Youth Work.
-Thus, we develop a network to strengthen youth work across Europe together.
+We create opportunities and offer support for youth work development.
+Thus, we foster a network to strengthen youth work across Europe together.

 growing youth work

-The Bonn Process aims at strengthening and developing youth work further across Europe.
-Discover what the Bonn Process is and how you engage with others to strengthen youth work in your context!
+The European Youth Work Agenda aims at strengthening and developing youth work further across Europe.
+Discover what the European Youth Work Agenda is and how you engage with others to strengthen youth work in your context!

 Check out how you can get involved in your country and connect with like-minded individuals across Europe.
 Participate in events and engage on the topics you are passionate about.